overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

   "category_description": "This is the Appstore category that the app will appear in."
    //Currently only one category per app is possible.
-   //Possible values: "for games", "chat", "entertainment", "social", "utilities", "voip" "video": {
-    "id": "(This is optional) The id of the app's video on YouTube, appears after the 'watch?v=' part of the YouTube link, e.g. '5k70GQxHsOU'", "service": "youtube"
-  },
-  "tags": ["Search tags for your app, limited to five (5) tags.
+   //Possible values: "for games", "chat", "entertainment", "social", "utilities", "voip" "tags": ["Search tags for your app, limited to five (5) tags.
 Be sure the tags are relevant", "Make sure the tags are comma separated and in quotes"], "title": "App name"
 }